petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-settings/page-settings-ui-reference.md

 ### Sitemap

-Determine whether to include a display page in your `sitemap.xml` file, as well as set its Priority and Change Frequency fields.
+Determine whether to include a display page in your `sitemap.xml` file and set its Priority and Change Frequency fields.
 They inform search engines whether to crawl and index the display page, how it should be prioritized relative to other site pages, and how frequently it is updated.

 {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA120+` Enable/disable indexing child pages on XML maps by checking/unchecking the Include Child Page URLs in the XML Sitemap box.
 Read [Configuring XML Sitemaps](../../site-settings/managing-site-urls/configuring-xml-sitemaps.md) to learn more.